Digital History

 If your library’s search service locates the article, then you will need to get the article.
 Your library search results will (hopefully) offer suggestions (links) for where to obtain the article.
 Be aware that different subscriptions and services may contain different date ranges for particular journals, so you may have to check several.

-Being a subscriber to a journal or are a member of the journal’s host society can be a good way to access an article without paying extra for it, but sometimes university search services provide faster access.
+Being a subscriber to a journal or a member of the journal’s host society can be a good way to access an article without paying extra for it, but sometimes university search services provide faster access.

 Books

+Many books are online.
 Searching for books generally works the same way, unless your institution does not offer a simple search interface.
 In that case, search through the university’s online book catalog.
 Here, the results will most often contain digital downloads or digital access to the books via your university.
 Your library can sometimes get hard copies of books itself does not possess.

 Dissertations and Masters Theses